Table of Contents

 There is no other skeptical topic that succeeds the greatness of the Resurrection.
 Perhaps it is the 500 + witnesses or the many documents, the historical evidence or you're just afraid of battling Christian scholars.
 Personally, I think you're just another fake atheist...true skeptics search until they find belief, because there is no other answer.

-The stories of Jesus as a miracle worker, healer, crucified god, savior of mankind, resurrected being, etc., were all written long after his death and after other stories were squashed by the church at Rome.
+The stories of Jesus as a miracle worker, healer, crucified god, savior of mankind, resurrected being, etc., were all written long after his death and after other stories were quashed by the church at Rome.
 The main propagandist, Paul of Tarsus, never met Jesus and didn't witness any resurrections, but he did more to spread the Jesus is Christ myth than anyone then or since.
+The Resurrection is considered the key spiritual feature of the Christian religion, but stories of resurrected gods have a long history.
+Likewise for stories of miracle workers and magical healers.

 Why won't believers like Tim just admit that they accept Christianity on faith and accept that atheists reject it because it does not resonate with anything resembling the truth?
 If he, or anyone else, believes in the resurrection because of alleged eyewitnesses or other historical testimony, they are not using their critical thinking skills (whether these are a gift from some god or a blessing of nature).

 To those who say "a billion Christians can't be wrong," I remind them that they think a billion Muslims are wrong and a billion Hindus and Buddhists are wrong.
 Each of these religions thinks the others are deluded.
 I think they're all deluded.
-To paraphrase Stephen F. Roberts that as an atheist I reject one more god than you do: both of us, atheist and theist, believe billons of people are deluded about gods and religion; we just disagree over which ones are deluded.
+To paraphrase Stephen F. Roberts: as an atheist I reject one more god than you do; both of us, atheist and theist, believe billions of people are deluded about gods and religion; we just disagree over who is deluded.

 See also communal reinforcement.